helagro/Applied-IoT/README.md

 **Project selection decision:**

 I have some previous experience with developing software integrating with the IKEA Tradfri product line.
-Those projects were aimed to extend the existing functionallity of the smart home system and were highly tailored to suit my own needs.
 I learned that it was both fun and easy to work with the Tradfri system and as it suited the requirements of the course, I decided to build a project that works as an extension to the Tradfri system.

 **Purpose:**